 Just checked the LEED on line web page and the status of our project looks really good.
 Right now we have enough points approved to reach Gold Level!
 We are in line to be certified for New Construction.
 I can't tell you how happy I will be when this is officially awarded.
 As soon as it is made official, we will be the first NEW Construction Gold Level Spa in the Country!
 Wow!
 I

 I recieved an email a few days ago letting us know the status of our LEED certification.
 Some of the points we applied for we did recieve and some needed additional clarification.
 We had to send it over to the electrical engineer who is working on the project.
 Many of the points in question pertained to the energy savings.
 This I feel is one of our strongest areas.
 We should be in good shape.
 After

 We closed on the new Complexions building in November of 2007 and immediately began demolishing the existing building.
 Many - my sons especially - think of demolition as a super-fun activity.
 If only that were true with Green construction!
 Long story short - we had to be very very careful every step of the way.
 First and foremost, we had to have asbestos specially removed by an independent company.
 They had to have special

-Image via Wikipedia While it did cost a bit more money on the front-end to make Complexions Spa an energy efficient facility, it appears more and more likely with each passing month that our year-over-year energy savings will take care of the initial investment far sooner than originally forecast.
+Image via Wikipedia While it did cost a bit more money on the front-end to make Complexions Spa an energy efficient spa facility, it appears more and more likely with each passing month that our year-over-year energy savings will take care of the initial investment far sooner than originally forecast.
 And that's with oil being sold at less than $50 per-barrel.
-I really can't wait to reach that milestone because after that, every single dollar
+I really can't wait to reach that milestone because after that,

 I began the project of building Complexions Green after going to a business meeting with my sister in law in Florida in May of 2006.
 When I returned, I discussed my ideas with my brother Tony who is a structural engineer.
 He was interested with the concept and knew just who to contact.
 My father has also been in construction for more than 40 years and knew the challenge that lay ahead.
 I didn''t